-- be submitted by a consortium composed of a minimum of two entities, including lead applicant and at least one co-applicant, being legally established in different Member States of the European Union. - be submitted in compliance with the call for proposals and by the deadline mentioned in that call for proposals; - do not exceed the maximum duration of 18 months.
+be submitted by a consortium composed of a minimum of two entities, including lead applicant and at least one co-applicant, being legally established in different Member States of the European Union.
+While two entities are a minimum, several entities will be strongly welcomed.

+- be submitted in compliance with the call for proposals and by the deadline mentioned in that call for proposals; - do not exceed the maximum duration of 18 months.